-- ☐ Have each group's members pray together to bind themselves together as a flock and to invite Jesus to be in their midst. - ☐ Have each group's members choose one of them to serve as its shepherd.
-After one minute, pray for those elders to have grace and gifts from Jesus to serve their flocks. - ☐ Show these shepherds a simple way to serve communion and let them serve their flocks. - ☐ Discuss how were the things you just did commanded by Jesus, easy to do and imitable?
+- □ Have each group's members pray together to bind themselves together as a flock and to invite Jesus to be in their midst. - □ Have each group's members choose one of them to serve as its shepherd.
+After one minute, pray for those elders to have grace and gifts from Jesus to serve their flocks. - □ Show these shepherds a simple way to serve communion and let them serve their flocks. - Discuss how the things commanded by Jesus that you just did were easy to do and imitable?

-An easy way to serve the Lord's Table
+An easy way to serve the Lord's Table (If denominational leaders allow)

-- ☐ If you do not serve communion during the opening session, then do it later to illustrate obedience to Jesus, or how to train novice leaders, or - ☐ Invite the flock shepherds come near to you so you can instruct them.
+- □ If you do not serve communion during the opening session, then do it later to illustrate obedience to Jesus, or how to train novice leaders, or - □ Invite the flock shepherds come near to you so you can instruct them.
 Have the flocks prepare themselves for communion.
 Invite them to listen to your instructions to their shepherds. - □ Explain: Amongst poorer believers, there may not be enough cups for each one, so you are going to use only one cup in each group.
 However, you will not drink from the cup but dip the bread in the cup.
-(Some cultures cannot drink from the same cup, and nowadays, many fear catching a disease from drinking cups.) - □ Explain: The shepherds are to instruction and show their flocks to take communion in the same manner that you are going to show them now.
+(Some cultures cannot drink from the same cup, and nowadays, many fear catching a disease from drinking cups.) - □ Explain: The shepherds are to instruct and show their flocks how to take communion in the same manner that you are going to show them now.